-It may seem gauche to launch into talking about money from the get-go but, when you’re considering who will design and build what is probably the biggest investment of your life, cost is always front of mind so it’s bound to come up sooner or later.
+It may seem gauche to launch into talking about money from the get-go but, when you’re considering a residential architect and builder, for what is probably the biggest investment of your life, cost is always front of mind so it’s bound to come up sooner or later.
 We prefer sooner.
 Really we do.

 And when the inevitable question arises, “So, how much does a Box™ house actually cost?” we want to give you as accurate an answer as possible.
 Yet here’s the thing.
 We’re not a cookie-cutter company and no building site is exactly the same.
 Plus our clients generally want a home that reflects their needs and their style – not something picked from a brochure.
 That’s why they approach us in the first place.
 The variables are endless.